Veticus/veticus/README.md

 Currently i'm a computer science AP student, after switching from a "regular" BSc programme.

-A lot of my time goes with audio engineering and "wrestling" valves srcds and sourcemod.
+A lot of my time goes with audio engineering and trying to get better at project management.